 How to watch the Masters 2018 on TV: full Sky Sports and BBC golf coverage guide

-Full schedule, tee times and start dates for the Masters on Sky Sports and the BBC – and what Augusta's TV rights restrictions mean for viewers in the UK
+Full schedule, tee times and live streams for the Masters on Sky Sports and the BBC – and what Augusta's TV rights restrictions mean for viewers in the UK

-The 2018 Masters begins this Thursday 5th April, with four days of live golf from Augusta National.
+The 2018 Masters continues this Friday 6th April live from the Augusta National Golf Club.

-Tiger Woods makes his much-anticipated return to the Masters for the first time in three years, while Rory McIlroy, Dustin Johnson and Jordan Spieth are also in top form ahead of the first major of the year.
+Tiger Woods is making his much-anticipated return to the Masters for the first time in three years.
+Check out some of the pre-tournament favourites in the video below.

 - Masters: secrets of Augusta National Golf Club